What are e-Fuels?

 Synthetic fuels for low-carbon transport

-By recycling CO₂ from the air or exhaust gases, this new generation of fuels will reduce greenhouse gas emissions by at least 70%.
-Around 27,000 airplanes and 90,000 ships worldwide are expected to use these low-carbon fuels, such as e-methanol and e-kerosene, as alternatives to fossil fuels.
+By recycling the CO2 present in the air or in the smoke, this new generation of fuels will make it possible to avoid at least 70% of greenhouse gas emissions.
+Some 27,000 aircraft and 90,000 ships around the world are set to use these low-carbon fuels, such as e-methanol and e-kerosene, as future substitutes for fossil fuels.

 Who are we?